dynaroars/dig/README.md

 # docker will drop you into a Linux prompt like below
 $ root@b53e0bd86c11:/dig/src#

+# now you can run DIG -- the more CPUs/CORES your machine has, the faster DIG will run.

-# now we can run DIG on a trace file
+# run DIG on a trace file
 root@931ac8632c7f:/dig/src# time ~/miniconda3/bin/python3 -O dig.py  ../tests/traces/cohendiv.csv -log 4
 ...
 ...